 top of page

-The Prediction and Plasticity lab is a systems neuroscience research group headed by Rebecca Jordan at the Simons Initiative for the Developing brain at the University of Edinburgh.
-We study the neurophysiological processes by which the brain learns to predict the sensory world, with particular focuses on the role of the cerebral cortex and neuromodulatory systems.
-In doing so we hope to understand how disruptions in this process lead to the expression of disorders of the brain, including autism spectrum disorder and psychosis.
+The Prediction and Plasticity lab, led by Rebecca Jordan, is a systems neuroscience research group within the Simons Initiative for the Developing Brain at the University of Edinburgh.
+We investigate the mechanisms through which the brain learns to predict sensory inputs, focusing on the cerebral cortex and neuromodulatory systems.
+Our goal is to understand how disruptions in this process might contribute to the symptoms of neurodevelopmental disorders and psychosis.
+To accomplish this, we employ several advanced systems neuroscience techniques, including in vivo intracellular electrophysiology, virtual reality systems, 2-photon imaging, and optogenetics.

 Our funding and support

-Our research is currently funded by the Simons Foundation Collaboration on the Global Brain and Simons Initiative for the Developing Brain.
+Our research is currently funded by the Simons Foundation and the European Commission.

 SIDBlogo.png